qri-io/rfcs/text/revise_transform_processing.md

 * they define a special function, but never make use of `qri.results.[special_function_name]`?
 Most people will do at least _some_ learning by punching the wrong stuff into Qri and negotiating the error.
 Providing usable error output is more important here.

 In this model special functions have no access to each other's state.
 We often throw around the notion of defining `map` and `reduce` functions for distributed computation.
-This change seems to remove the predefined
+This change removes the predefined dataset input, and allows for a more useful function signature for any future `map` and `reduce` functions.
+However, there may be some ambiguity to the user (and to use until we have a good think on it) about how exactly the `map` and `reduce` function might relate, as we have explicitly kept the state of each special function separate.